 Tributes pour in after shock death of Dean Dobbin whilst on holiday in Gran Canaria

+Tributes pour in after shock death of Northern Ireland man Dean Dobbin whilst on holiday in Gran Canaria

 According to reports a post mortem was due to take place on Wednesday, two days after the Downpatrick man’s body was found in an apartment building in the popular resort of Puerto Rico.

-A Civil Guard source said “there were signs of violence but the autopsy results are still pending”.

-It has been reported Mr Dobbin suffered a head injury from a blow or a fall.
+It has also been reported Mr Dobbin suffered a head injury from a blow or a fall.

 “Loving father to Aodhan and dearly beloved son of David and Annemarie,” it adds.